Overtime Laws by State — Comprehensive Guide for 2025

 Their weekly earnings are:

-So, this employee earned a total of $1,640 during the week in question.
+So, this employee earned $1,640 during the week in question.

 However, certain states have regulations that limit the number of working days in a week to 6.
 These states are: